 The U.S., Canada and other countries in which we operate impose import and excise duties and other taxes on beverage alcohol products in varying amounts which have been subject to change.
 Significant increases in import and excise duties or other taxes on beverage alcohol products could materially and adversely affect our financial condition or results of operations.
 The U.S. federal budget and individual state, provincial or local municipal budget deficits could result in increased taxes on our products, business, customers or consumers.
 Various proposals to increase taxes on beverage alcohol products have been made at the federal and state or provincial level in recent years.
 Many U.S. states have considered proposals to increase, and some of these states have increased, state alcohol excise taxes.
 There may be further consideration by federal, state, provincial, local and foreign governmental entities to increase taxes upon beverage alcohol products as governmental entities explore available alternatives for raising funds during the current macroeconomic climate.
-In addition, federal, state, provincial, local and foreign governmental agencies extensively regulate the beverage alcohol products industry concerning such matters as licensing, warehousing, trade and pricing practices, permitted and required labeling, advertising and relations with wholesalers and retailers.
+In addition, federal, state, provincial, local and required labeling, advertising and relations with wholesalers and retailers.
 Certain federal, state or provincial regulations also require warning labels and signage.
 New or revised regulations or increased licensing fees, requirements or taxes could also have a material adverse effect on our financial condition or results of operations.